Pathoschild/smapi-mod-dump/source/~atravita-mods/SpecialOrdersExtended/SpecialOrdersExtended/README.md

 Finally, adds dialogue keys.
 Their documentation can be found [here](docs/DialogueKeys.MD).

 [Changelog](docs/CHANGELOG.MD).

-### Configuration
-Run SMAPI at least once with this mod installed to generate the `config.json`, or use [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) to configure.

-* `SurpressUnnecessaryBoardUpdates` prevents the board from trying to update if it's not unlocked yet.
-Disable this if it causes issues.

 ### Known issues:
 1. I suspect (but am not absolutely sure) that if you complete two ship orders at the same time, only one will finish.
 This should only rarely happen in vanilla because there's only a few quests with ship requirements or have multi-week duration, but if you add a lot of multi-week ship orders you may run into this as well.
 This mod doesn't affect that part of the code though - it just patches CheckTag.